omkarcloud/botasaurus/README.md

 **JS with Captcha Challenge**

 This challenge requires performing JS computations that differentiate a Chrome controlled by Selenium/Puppeteer/Playwright from a real Chrome.
-It's used to for pages which are rarely but sometimes visited by people, like:
+It's used for pages that are rarely but sometimes visited by people, like:
 - 5th Review page
 - Auth pages